nxt-insurance/nxt_state_machine/README.md

 - Test that events with the same name can coexist but are unique!
 - Implement :halt_transaction
 - Implement :around_transition callback
+- Check if having multiple state machines in the same class is a big issue

 ```ruby